-A taxpayer purchasing a building from a developer must have concluded the agreement to purchase on or after 8 November 2005.
+A taxpayer purchasing a building or a part of a building from a developer must have concluded the agreement to purchase on or after 8 November 2005.

 Since the requirement is that the erection, extension, addition or improvement must have commenced "in terms of a contract formally and finally signed by all the parties thereto" on or after the date that the UDZ is demarcated, the relevant agreement must meet all the requirements of a valid contract.
-The Alienation of Land Act provides that no alienation of land is of any force or effect unless it is contained in a deed of alienation signed by the relevant parties.
+The Alienation of Land Act29 provides that no alienation of land30 is of any force or effect unless it is contained in a deed of alienation signed by the parties thereto.
 It is not required that the contract be unconditional as at the relevant date, merely that it must be a valid contract and have been signed by all the parties.

-No allowance may be deducted if the erection, extension, addition or improvement occurs before the demarcation date, since these projects would in all probability have been undertaken in any event.
+No allowance may be deducted if the erection, extension, addition to or improvement occurs before the demarcation date, since these projects would in all probability have been undertaken in any event.
 This means that even those costs relating to the demolition of an existing building or the excavating of the land which were incurred prior to the date of demarcation will be ineligible for an allowance under section 13quat (see 3 for a discussion on the costs deductible under this section).